MonaniLokesh/CookLens/README.md

 - **Python**: Backend logic and integration.

 ## **Contributing**
 Contributions are welcome!
-If you’d like to enhance the project, feel free to submit a pull request.
+If you want to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

+## **Contact**
+For any questions or feedback, feel free to contact [lokeshmonani112@gmail.com] or open an [issue](https://github.com/MonaniLokesh/recipe_recommendation/issues/new) in the repository.